ikbalkazanc/Asp.NetCore-IdentityServer4/readme.md

 You can read more in <a href="https://tools.ietf.org/html/rfc6749#section-4.3">here</a>

 #### Client credentials grant
 It is the simplest of them all. we are send client authentication to authorization server.
-Then, server is send response to client with access token.
+Then, server is send back response to client with access token.

 <div align="center">
  <img src="https://github.com/ikbalkazanc/Asp.NetCore-IdentityServer4/blob/master/images/ClientCredentials.png" alt="Logo" width="50%" height="50%">